samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 The assignment is on the intersection of Named Entity Recognition and Dependency Parsing.

 1. Evaluate spaCy NER on [CoNLL 2003 dataset](data/conll2003) (provided):
-    * report token-level performance (per class and total)
+    * report token-level performances (per class and total)
         * accuracy of correctly recognizing all tokens that belong to named entities (i.e. tag-level accuracy)
-    * report chunk-level performance (per class and total)
+    * report chunk-level performances (per class and total)
         * precision, recall, f-measure of correctly recognizing all the named entities in a chunk per class and total

 2. Grouping of Entities.